2010 Cal Poly Mustangs football team

-The 2010 Cal Poly Mustangs football team represented California Polytechnic State University in the 2010 NCAA Division I FCS football season.
-The team's head coach was Tim Walsh.
-The Mustangs play their home games at Alex G. Spanos Stadium in San Luis Obispo, California.
-They finished the season 7–4, 2–2 in Great West Conference play.
+The 2010 Cal Poly Mustangs football team represented California Polytechnic State University, San Luis Obispo as member of the Great West Conference (GWC) during the 2010 NCAA Division I FCS football season.
+Led by second-year head coach Tim Walsh, Cal Poly compiled an overall record of 7–4 with a mark of 2–2 in conference play, placing third in the GWC.
+The Mustangs played home games at Alex G. Spanos Stadium in San Luis Obispo, California.

 Schedule

 Game summaries

 Fresno State outscored Cal Poly 17-0 in the second half in the first meeting between the two rivals since 1985.
 Bulldogs go to 8-0 vs. FCS/1-AA teams under Pat Hill.